Hardwired? Human Consciousness and Christian Belief

 Will these human capacities ever be explained by purely naturalistic means, or does this uniqueness point toward a Creator who made us in his image and designed the universe for us to study and comprehend?

 Join the conversation and hear from experts as they share their ideas and thoughts on a topic at the cutting edge of science and Christian belief.

 We’re offering the first Conversation as a taster for free!
 Just sign up to our mailing list for the link.

-As we gather in the presence of God, we acknowledge the Traditional Custodians of the land on which we meet, paying our respect to their Elders past and present and extending that respect to any Aboriginal and Torres Strait Islander people present with us.
-In his wisdom and love, our Heavenly Father gave this land to the Gadigal people of the Eora nation.
+We acknowledge the Traditional Custodians of our land, paying our respect to their Elders past and present.
+In his wisdom and love, our Heavenly Father gave the land on which ethicentre is based to the Gadigal people of the Eora nation.
 On this land, they met for generations before the coming of British settlers.
 As we now live together on these lands, we pray that God would unite us all in a knowledge of his Son, Jesus Christ, in whom and for whom all things were created.